syncfusion-content/maui-docs/MAUI/DataGrid/selection.md

 ![Move current cell in .NET MAUI DataGrid](Images/selection/maui-datagrid-movecurrentcell.png)

 ## Clear selection
-`DataGrid` allows you to clear the selection applied in the grid rows and columns either by setting the `SfDataGrid.SelectionMode` to None or by calling the [SfDataGrid.ClearSelection()] (https://help.syncfusion.com/cr/maui/Syncfusion.Maui.DataGrid.SfDataGrid.html#Syncfusion_Maui_DataGrid_SfDataGrid_ClearSelection) method.
+The `DataGrid` allows you to clear the selection applied in the grid rows and columns either by setting the `SfDataGrid.SelectionMode` to None or by calling the [SfDataGrid.ClearSelection()] (https://help.syncfusion.com/cr/maui/Syncfusion.Maui.DataGrid.SfDataGrid.html#Syncfusion_Maui_DataGrid_SfDataGrid_ClearSelection) method.

 {% tabs %}
 {% highlight c# tabtitle="MainPage.xaml.cs" %}